Affinity Photo: Version 2

+Version 3 and merge into Affinity

+In October 2025, Affinity Photo was discontinued in favour of the freemium Affinity by Canva, which has unified the functionality of the three separate Affinity applications.

 Reception

-The macOS version of Affinity Photo was received favorably by professional photographers, and Apple named it as the best Mac app of 2015.
+The macOS version of Affinity Photo was received favourably by professional photographers, and Apple named it as the best Mac app of 2015.
 In 2016, Affinity Photo was awarded the prize for Best Imaging Software by the Technical Image Press Association (TIPA) at Photokina.
-In November 2017, the iOS app was named by Apple as its best iPad app of the year, and Tom's Guide selected Affinity Photo for their first list of Best Tech Values.
-In February 2019, Affinity Photo received Amateur Photographer's Software of the Year award, followed by Photography News' Best Software award in March 2019.
+In November 2017, the iPadOS app was named by Apple as its best iPad app of the year, and Tom's Guide selected Affinity Photo for their first list of Best Tech Values.
+In February 2019, Affinity Photo received Amateur Photographer's Software of the Year award, followed by Photography News’ Best Software award in March 2019.
+In 2023, Amateur Photographer presented another award to Affinity Photo for the Photo Editing Software of the Year award.